berthelemy/consulting.berthelemy.net/collections/_expertise/solutions-design.md

 ---
-title: Solutions architecture
+title: Solutions design
-excerpt: Finding and designing a learning technology solution that fits your existing landscape
+excerpt: Finding and designing a learning technology solution that fits your existing landscape, your needs and your people
-order: 3
+order: 2
 img: m-mountains-IMG_20190402_121936-small.jpg
 img-alt: Panorama of mountains and a valley
 img-credit: Mark Berthelemy